index: Fix coinstats overflow #30469

 Closes #26362

-The current approach opts for a simple solution: The new version of the index goes into a separate location in the datadir (index/coinstatsindex/ rather than index/coinstats/ before, the new naming is more consistent with the naming of the other indexes).
+The current approach opts for a simple solution to ensure compatibility with datadirs including the previous version of the index: The new version of the index goes into a separate location in the datadir (index/coinstatsindex/ rather than index/coinstats/ before, the new naming is more consistent with the naming of the other indexes).
 There is no explicit concept of versioning of the index which earlier versions of this PR had.
 Having the two different versions of the index in separate places allows for downgrading of the node without having to rebuild the index.
 However, there will be a warning printed in the logs if the new code (v30) detects the old index still being present.
-Beyond v31 the old index will be automatically deleted.
+A future version could delete a left-over legacy index automatically.

 2. DrahtBot commented at 10:46 am on July 17, 2024: contributor